 Riding on top, two mavericks keep their games on point.
 LA POLO gets in conversation with Arjuna Awardee, Simran Singh Shergill and Shamsheer Ali

-Though the two have a similar passion for the sport, they both have a very different approach towards life – while one comes across as a simpleton the other one balances the mood with his flamboyance.
-At LA POLO, when we spent an entire day with the two highly proficient players to discover their stories and, we couldn’t help but wonder how the two peas in a pod were just the right personalities to grace the cover of our first edition.
+Though the two have a similar passion for the sport, they both have a very different approach toward life – while one comes across as a simpleton the other one balances the mood with his flamboyance.
+At LA POLO, when we spent an entire day with the two highly proficient players to discover their stories, we couldn’t help but wonder how the two peas in a pod were just the right personalities to grace the cover of our first edition.

 Syed Shamsheer Ali, +5 (current) handicap player

 A typical polo season in India is for six months, and during summers the horses are fed and trained well for the next season.
-Mr Ali adds, “We need more publicity for polo, as people don’t know about the game.
+Mr. Ali adds, “We need more publicity for polo, as people don’t know about the game.
 It is not covered on TV and people in South India are hardly aware of it.
 We need more sponsors coming in to support polo, so people can maintain the stables without selling their horses.
-The discussions of a Champions Polo League is on right now and all the players have come forward to support Mr Chirag Pariekh as he is trying to get the arena polo format on TV.
-The new format could be the T 20 version of polo, with a smaller ground, bigger balls and people can watch it closely.
-Aspirants and professionals playing right now need money to survive, and even though there are a handful of teams like Jindal, Sahara, Sona etc doing very well we need more attention.”
-In his free time, Mr Ali plays tennis with his daughter and travels with this family.
-He also claims to be a foodie and loves to eat sushi, fish, biryani and haleem.
+The discussions of a Champions Polo League are on right now and all the players have come forward to support Mr Chirag Pariekh as he is trying to get the arena polo format on TV.
+The new format could be the T-20 version of polo, with smaller ground, and bigger balls and people can watch it closely.
+Aspirants and professionals playing right now need money to survive, and even though there are a handful of teams like Jindal, Sahara, Sona, etc doing very well we need more attention.”
+In his free time, Mr. Ali plays tennis with his daughter and travels with this family.
+He also claims to be a foodie and loves to eat sushi, fish, biryani, and haleem.

 Simran Singh Shergill, +6 (current) handicap player

-Mr Shergill considers buying his first set of horses as a memorable incident in his life, and he says that in the past years of playing polo he has developed an unconditional love for horses.
-“In polo, every player has to develop a rapport with the pony and one of my favourites is a mare called Pines from New Zealand.
-It belongs to Mr Jindal and it's one of the finest horses in India right now.
+Mr. Shergill considers buying his first set of horses as a memorable incident in his life, and he says that in the past years of playing polo he has developed an unconditional love for horses.
+“In polo, every player has to develop a rapport with the pony and one of my favorites is a mare called Pines from New Zealand.
+It belongs to Mr. Jindal and it's one of the finest horses in India right now.
 Also, two horses that have played with me for a very long time were named Jimmy and Carrot, and I was extremely fond of them.
-Around 70 to 75 per cent game of polo revolves around horses, so the team with better horses has a higher chance of winning.
-Horses like athletes need to be trained properly, fed properly and exercised properly.
+Around 70 to 75 percent of game of polo revolves around horses, so the team with better horses has a higher chance of winning.
+Horses like athletes need to be trained properly, fed properly, and exercised properly.
 They get hurt too, so they have to be treated well.”

-A self made and a meant to be made.
+A self-made and a meant to be made.
 Two different backgrounds playing on the same ground.
 A reigning member of the team Jindal Panthers - Simran Singh Shergill and a player backed up by the game of polo - Shamsheer Syed Ali.
-Speaking less and rich of the journey that goes beyond play and sway off the field.
-Of hidden quest and dramas that lie behind their cloaked masks.
+Speaking less and rich of the journey that goes beyond play and sways off the field.
+Of hidden quests and dramas that lie behind their cloaked masks.
 They put it on in public.

-The spotlight follows and then goes in dark.
+The spotlight follows and then goes into the dark.
 Thrilled hearts cheer and in time they disappear.
 The mallets swing on horses with wings.
 The trophy commemorates and victory celebrates.
-And hidden are the gaps and phases of the all attractive ubiquitous sport.
-Those inner workings which remain untold.
+And hidden are the gaps and phases of the all-attractive ubiquitous sport.
+Those inner workings remain untold.
 The nights spent in stables remain as fables.
 Unheard.
 A conjugation of uncommon species.
-The outcome is?

 “Horses are my teachers of both theory and practical classes of psychology,” says Simran, wearing a modest mask this time.
 “Our lives are on the line each time we ride on fine horses in the rectangular field.”

 Artistry and horse riding have little in common unless you are Shamseer Syed Ali.
-His mornings starts with the tapping of balls on the mallet while jogging in his farm at Hyderabad.
-Growing among the brothers carrying the same profession, he is the eldest of all three.
+His mornings start with the tapping of balls on the mallet while jogging on his farm in Hyderabad.
+Growing up among brothers carrying the same profession, he is the eldest of all three.
 His grandmother kept his name “Chamma” and some people call him “Shama” too.
-He says the horses want your devotion to them and “I give all my time to them, playing or practising.”
+He says the horses want your devotion to them and “I give all my time to them, playing or practicing.”

-Emphasizing on the hardships of his journey, he has seen things shattering in daylight.
-“Owning and breeding horses for 6 years which are born for polo in Argentina and losing everything on a gunpoint left us with no choice than to return to India with no establishment.”
+Emphasizing the hardships of his journey, he has seen things shattering in daylight.
+“Owning and breeding horses for 6 years which are born for polo in Argentina and losing everything a gunpoint left us with no choice but to return to India with no establishment.”
 He expresses melancholy.

 Simran Singh Shergill

-Born into a family dedicated to Indian Army, gained him access to ride horses and embrace them as his father was posted to a regiment called president's bodyguard.
-Little he has started learning and loving the ponies, that he was restricted to ride them anymore because his father was posted outside Delhi.
-Ever since he was a slightly chubby new rides horse, he has been allured to swing mallets and control horses in every possible manner.
+Born into a family dedicated to the Indian Army, gained access to ride horses and embrace them as his father was posted to a regiment called the president's bodyguard.
+Little he started learning and loving the ponies, and he was restricted to ride them anymore because his father was posted outside Delhi.
+Ever since he was a slightly chubby new rides horse, he has been alluded to swing mallets and control horses in every possible manner.
 But this fascination of his had to wait.
-At an early age of 13, he started with show jumping and eventually secured 2nd place in the nationals.
+At the early age of 13, he started with show jumping and eventually secured 2nd place in the nationals.
 But that never appealed to him.
 “Luck can be mustered with passion and dedication ”.
 He says imploringly almost childlike, “It has happened to me.
 And it got me far.”
-There's A charming side to disclose , if you`re for it, in his confident demeanor.
+There's A charming side to disclose, if you`re for it, in his confident demeanor.
 He faced a sudden encounter with Naveen Jindal in his school days cinema hall.
-He had always knew of his polo farm, and the very next moment, he didn’t stop himself of enquiring if he can come and ride in his summer vacations.
+He had always known of his polo farm, and the very next moment, he didn’t stop himself from enquiring if he can come and ride in his summer vacations.
 The nostalgia for whipping and riding had just taken a step closer to the far end.
-And his game started getting bigger and noticeable with every passing month.
+And his game started getting bigger and more noticeable with every passing month.

 A year later, he was sent to Argentina for training in polo.
 A professional polo player took command of his horse and his team.